top of page

 From beautifully restored kasbahs to charming guesthouses, Ouarzazate offers an inspiring array of accommodation options.
 There are more than 200 beds available in the city, with plenty more in the surrounding area.

-Staying in an atmospheric kasbah is a great way to experience Ouarzazate’s one-of-a-kind architecture up close.
+My suggestion is to stay in an atmospheric kasbah as it's a great way to experience Ouarzazate’s one-of-a-kind architecture.
 Like staying in a Marrakech riad, this vernacular architecture is perfectly suited to the climate of the region and is entwined with its cultural heritage.
-For those seeking classic hotel amenities like gyms and lounges, there are a handful of larger hotels also available.

 Luxury places to stay in Ouarzazate